lyatiss/tcp_probe_plus/README.md

 #### Buffer size

-This parameter controls the size of the buffer that contains the samples before they are read from `/proc/net/tcpprobe`.
+This parameter controls the minimum number of sampled packets that will be read from the `/proc/net/tcpprobe` buffer.
+NOTE: The read will block until the specified number of packets are available.

 - default is 4096 packets
 - x: number of sampled packets the buffer can store